 Born and raised in Springfield, Massachusetts, by French-Canadian immigrant parents, Gravel served in the U.S. Army in West Germany, and later graduated from the Columbia University School of General Studies.
 He moved to Alaska in the late 1950s, becoming a real estate developer and entering politics.
 He served in the Alaska House of Representatives from 1963 to 1967 and also became Speaker of the Alaska House.
 Gravel was elected to the U.S. Senate in 1968.

 As a senator, Gravel became nationally known for his forceful but unsuccessful attempts to end the draft during the War in Vietnam and for putting the ''Pentagon Papers'' into the public record in 1971 at some risk to himself.
 He conducted an unusual campaign for the Democratic nomination in 1972 for Vice President of the United States, and then played a crucial role in obtaining Congressional approval for the Trans-Alaska pipeline in 1973.
 He was reelected to the Senate in 1974, but gradually alienated his Alaskan constituents, and his bid for a third term was defeated in a primary election in 1980.

 Gravel returned to business ventures and went through difficult times, suffering corporate and personal bankruptcies amid poor health.
 He has been an advocate of direct democracy and the National Initiative.

-Gravel ran for president again in the 2020 election, in a campaign designed as a democratic project rather than with the intent to win.
-After failing to qualify for the first Democratic presidential debate, he met the donor threshold for the second debate by receiving more than 65,000 donations, but did not meet the polling threshold, and the campaign ended shortly afterward.
+Launching his bid in April 2019, Gravel ran for president again in the 2020 election, in a campaign designed as a democratic project rather than with the intent to win.
+He met the donor threshold to qualify for the second of the Democratic Party debates, but was not invited.
+His campaign ended four months after it began.
 Provided by Wikipedia